MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-intro-aad.md

 - Workiva
 - Workplace from Meta

-If you're interested in a specific app being pre-onboarded, [send us details about the app](mailto:casfeedback@microsoft.com).
+If you're interested in a specific app being preonboarded, [send us details about the app](mailto:casfeedback@microsoft.com).
 Be sure to send the use case you're interested in for onboarding it.

 ## Known limitations